inBeat/inbeat-website/content/top-influencers/tiktok/climbers/_index.md

 ---
-title: Top 10 Climbers TikTok Influencers In 2023
+title: Top 10 Climbers TikTok Influencers In 2024
 description: >-
-  Find top climbers TikTok influencers in 2023.
+  Find top climbers TikTok influencers in 2024.
 Most popular hashtags: #fyp #foryou #climbing #duet.
 platform: TikTok
 hits: 65
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: Discover the most popular TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 65 TikTok influencers like this for you to pitch.
+text_bottom: Our search engine has 65 TikTok influencers like this for you to contact.
 profiles:
   - username: "chrishallrocks"
     fullname: >-